ds-wizard/km-insight-template/README.md

 # KM Insight

-Explore the KM content in many ways
+Explore the KM content in many ways, together with answers when present.
+The template is meant for data stewards and researchers.

 ## Changelog